kelreeeeey/yap/content/Reading npy files in Odin.md

 Bill also would recommend us to use _hex-viewer_ to bytes in a readable way, since we are working with binary formats.
 Through this work, I use [Hex Editor Neo](https://www.hhdsoftware.com/free-hex-editor).

 I also came accross [Rickard Andersson's YouTube](https://www.youtube.com/@mccGoNZooo) videos.
 I learned A LOT from his videos.
-In one of Rickard's videos, he talked about [_bitwise operations_](https://youtu.be/JaOKqXJT4d4?si=dUDrYYE9tC4tuD6m) which basically, at least how i percieved it, tells me how to work with bytes, and hex.
+In one of Rickard's videos, he talked about [_bitwise operations_](https://youtu.be/JaOKqXJT4d4?si=dUDrYYE9tC4tuD6m) which basically, at least how I percieved it, tells me how to work with bytes, and hex.
 Rickard then gave example on how byte can be used to represent a set of flags (in the case, it was boolean values) that hold certain informations.
 Rickard gave the example using [LZ4](https://github.com/lz4/lz4/blob/dev/doc/lz4_Frame_format.md) which is a tool to compressing file.

-i specifically watched these playlists which where i found that bitwise operation video:
+I specifically watched these playlists which where I found that bitwise operation video:

 1. [The Odin programming language with Rickard](https://youtube.com/playlist?list=PLEQTpgQ9eFCGlQa2z0j_TQTGggHOIF8Z1&si=nxXgXCB5N0-F0s7D)
 2. [Odin in Practice](https://youtube.com/playlist?list=PLEQTpgQ9eFCEg0CTd0KkiqgUpP5V0JM4-&si=oZJoIuzr9s7GXVWu)

 I also learn that the impotance of [Byte Order, Endianness](https://youtu.be/VVwbuij_c-Q?si=swPtmyfB6ASxPY-x) which also I acquire from Rickard's videos.
-Endianness refers to how bytes are stored in specific order. the orders are:
+Endianness refers to how bytes are stored in specific order.
+The orders are:

 1. Largest first
 2. Smallest first

-the endianness actually represent the significancy of those orders
+The endianness actually represent the significancy of those orders

 I think [endiannes](https://en.wikipedia.org/wiki/Endianness) is like setting up the base of our assumptions when we communicate, but insteadd of human, the subjects are computers.

-it matters because human tends to assume over things. the value is stays the same but one's perception about it could be varies. so this endianness gives us a way to specify and unify the perception upon things its like top-down/down-top approach on a problem
+It matters because human tends to assume over things. the value is stays the same but one's perception about it could be varies.
+So this endianness gives us a way to specify and unify the perception upon things its like top-down/down-top approach on a problem

-Another thing i found through this journey, is [_bytes-stream_](https://en.wikipedia.org/wiki/Bitstream#:~:text=A%20bytestream%20is%20a%20sequence,translation%20between%20bytestreams%20and%20bitstreams.).
+Another thing I found through this journey, is [_bytes-stream_](https://en.wikipedia.org/wiki/Bitstream#:~:text=A%20bytestream%20is%20a%20sequence,translation%20between%20bytestreams%20and%20bitstreams.).
 Bytes-stream refers to a sequence of bytes.
 I came accross this very nice visualization of bytes-stream by [Overcoded](https://en.wikipedia.org/wiki/Bitstream#:~:text=A%20bytestream%20is%20a%20sequence,translation%20between%20bytestreams%20and%20bitstreams.) in a Medium article by [West, Z. 2020](https://alphazwest.medium.com/?source=post_page---byline--646343b3d679---------------------------------------), ["What's A Byte Stream, Anyway"](https://alphazwest.medium.com/whats-a-byte-stream-anyway-646343b3d679).